-- (1) Recorded electrical quantities shall be sufficient to determine the following: - (a) For locations meeting paragraphs (1)(a) or (1)(b) of Section 6.1.3.2, Location Requirements: - (i) Phase-to-neutral voltage magnitude/angle data for each phase from at least two distinct transmission level element measurements; - (ii) Single phase current magnitude/angle data for each phase from at least two distinct transmission level lines; and - (iii) Frequency and df/dt data for at least two transmission level element measurements. - (b) For locations meeting paragraph (1)(c) of Section 6.1.3.2: - (i) Phase-to-neutral voltage magnitude/angle data for each phase from at least one generator-interconnected bus measurement;

-- (ii) Single phase current magnitude/angle data for each phase from each interconnected generator over 20 MVA; and - (iii) Frequency and df/dt data for at least one generator-interconnected bus measurement.
+- (1) Recorded electrical quantities shall be sufficient to determine the following: - (a) For Transmission Facility owner locations meeting paragraphs (1) or (2) of Section 6.1.3.2, Location Requirements: - (i) Phase-to-neutral voltage magnitude/angle data for each phase from at least two distinct transmission level element measurements; - (ii) Single phase current magnitude/angle data for each phase from at least two distinct transmission level lines; and - (iii) Frequency and df/dt data for at least two transmission level element measurements. - (b) For Generator Resource owner locations meeting paragraphs (1) or (2) of Section 6.1.3.2: - Phase-to-neutral voltage, or phase-to-phase voltage magnitude/angle data for each phase from at least one generator-interconnected bus measurement; - (ii) Single phase current magnitude/angle data for each phase from each interconnected generator over 20 MVA; and - (iii) Frequency and df/dt data for at least one generator-interconnected bus measurement.

-6.1.3.4 Data Retention and Reporting Requirements
+6.1.3.4 Data Retention and Data Reporting Requirements

-- (1) The minimum recorded electrical quantities shall be retained per the following guidelines: - (a) Rolling ten calendar day window for all data stored locally and not transmitted to an ERCOT phasor data concentrator; - (b) Minimum three year data retention by the generating Facility owner for event data utilized for model validation in accordance with NERC Reliability Standards; and - (c) Minimum three year data retention by the generating or Transmission Facility owner for event data provided to ERCOT via written request that is recorded in the context of an ERCOT-initiated disturbance analysis or event review.
+- (1) The minimum recorded electrical quantities shall be retained per the following guidelines: - (a) Rolling ten calendar day window for all data stored locally and not transmitted to an ERCOT phasor data concentrator; - (b) Minimum three year data retention by the Generation Resource owner for event data utilized for model validation in accordance with NERC Reliability Standards; and - (c) Minimum three year data retention by the Generation Resource owner or Transmission Facility owner for event data provided to ERCOT, the NERC Regional Entity, or NERC via written request that is recorded in the context of an ERCOT-, NERC Regional Entity-, or NERC-initiated disturbance analysis or event review. - (2) Each Transmission Facility owner and Generation Resource owner shall provide, upon request, dynamic disturbance recording data for the buses or Transmission Elements identified in these requirements to the requesting entity, in accordance with the following: